TaxPRiNTER/EishLOQ-Shodan-Toolbox/README.md

 EishLOQ is a Bash script designed to streamline interactions with Shodan, a powerful search engine for internet-connected devices.
 It offers a user-friendly interface for submitting IPs for scanning, performing targeted searches, and checking detailed host information.

+⚠️ **Disclaimer: This script is for educational purposes only.
+Use responsibly, and the author is not responsible for any misuse or unintended consequences.**

 ## Features

 - **Submit IP for Scan:** Easily submit IPs for scanning with a simple user prompt.